nelson-lojo/cs285-text2sql/readme.md

 fine-tuning objective on the disjoint subset of the sql-create-context dataset against the Spider dataset and then further trained on synthetic preference data generated from the intersection of sql-create-context and the Spider training split using a modern LLM RL technique (DPO).
-From the rein- forcement learning perspective, we performed our second phase of training in a contextual bandit setting, where our designed prompt served as a con- text and the generated SQL query was the bandit selection.
+From the reinforcement learning perspective, we performed our second phase of training in a contextual bandit setting, where our designed prompt served as a con- text and the generated SQL query was the bandit selection.
 Our approach is novel as we explore a new technique for generating preference data and